MLSys: The New Frontier of Machine Learning Systems: MLSys: Building a New Conference at the Intersection of Systems + Machine Learning

 The shared element in these emerging pain points is that they are full-stack issues that require reasoning not just over core ML algorithms and methods, but the hardware, software, and overall systems that support them as well.
 As ML adoption and excitement increases, full-stack solutions to the above pain points will be increasingly critical to bridging the gap between machine learning’s promise and real-world utility.

-\section{SysML: Building a New Conference at the Intersection of Systems + Machine Learning}
+\section{MLSys: Building a New Conference at the Intersection of Systems + Machine Learning}

 In our view, these fundamental gaps between ML’s current promise and its actual usability in practice all concern questions at the intersection of the traditional systems and machine learning communities.
-As such, we have created a new conference, called the Conference on Systems and Machine Learning (SysML), to target research at the intersection of systems and machine learning, and with the hope of providing an intellectual space that fosters interdisciplinary research that cuts across both.
+As such, we have created a new conference, called the Conference on Machine Learning and Systems (MLSys), to target research at the intersection of systems and machine learning, and with the hope of providing an intellectual space that fosters interdisciplinary research that cuts across both.
 The conference aims to elicit new connections amongst these fields, including identifying best practices and design principles for machine learning systems, as well as developing novel learning methods and theory tailored to practical machine learning workflows.

-SysML builds on the dramatic success and growth of satellite workshops connected to leading ML and Systems conferences, e.g., at NeurIPS, ICML, OSDI, and SIGMOD.
-Following the standards of top conferences in both fields, the SysML review process is a rigorous, highly selective process.
-However, unlike traditional ML or Systems conferences, the SysML Program Committee consists of experts from both ML and Systems who review all papers together, and has an explicit focus on topics that fall in the interdisciplinary SysML space (as opposed to the broad ML or broad Systems space).
-Finally, to spur reproducibility and rapid progress in this research area, SysML embraces modern artifact evaluation processes that have been successful at other conferences~\cite{acm2018artifact}.
+MLSys builds on the dramatic success and growth of satellite workshops connected to leading ML and Systems conferences, e.g., at NeurIPS, ICML, OSDI, and SIGMOD.
+Following the standards of top conferences in both fields, the MLSys review process is a rigorous, highly selective process.
+However, unlike traditional ML or Systems conferences, the MLSys Program Committee consists of experts from both ML and Systems who review all papers together, and has an explicit focus on topics that fall in the interdisciplinary MLSys space (as opposed to the broad ML or broad Systems space).
+Finally, to spur reproducibility and rapid progress in this research area, MLSys embraces modern artifact evaluation processes that have been successful at other conferences~\cite{acm2018artifact}.